evertonandrade/yojson-parser/README.md

 # YoJson: A simple JSON parser
-A simple implementation that paring a raw string json to a object in C#.
+The lib that parsing a json string to an object in C#

 ## Example
 A simple example on how to parse JSON from a string literal.